Goutte/godot-trackball-camera/README.md

 ----

 - [ ] Test if touch works on android and html5, try `SCREEN_DRAG` otherwise. (see [#6](https://github.com/Goutte/godot-trackball-camera/issues/6))
-- [ ] Fix drift glitch when inertia is disabled and pitch limits are enabled.

 Feedback and contributions are welcome!